James-Beasley/dotfiles/README.md

 * **Terminal:** XTerm
 * **Window Manager:** i3-gaps

 Some additional utilities are required to get full functionality.
-This includes `Compton`, `feh`, `Redshift`.
+This includes `Compton`, `feh`, and `Redshift`.

 ## Setup